e-conomic/client-side-application-course/memphis88/project/README.md

 ## Tools - Tech

 * React
-* Redux with maybe some middleware
+* Redux with redux-thunk, redux-logger and react-redux
+* axios
+* moment.js & later.js
 * Google APIs
 * Some styling using SASS